“He who conceals his sins does not prosper, but whoever confesses and renounces them finds mercy.”

 Proverbs 28:13 (NIV)

 Confession is good for the soul.
 If done right, it is a tremendous spiritual discipline.
 As a counselor and Pastor I have heard many “confessions” in the form of remorse, sadness, guilt and fear.
-As a person struggling with my own “sinful” nature I have had the blessing of confessing my own “sins that so easily beset me.”
+As a person struggling with my own “sinful” nature I have had the blessing of sharing with others, those “sins that so easily beset me.”
 There is something about cleansing our heart that gives life.
-The Apostle John shares, “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
-Jesus listens with a never-ending love and forgives with His matchless grace.
-And yet, even with His forgiveness only seconds away, many of us end up with a false suspicion that we are unlovable, condemned and damaged goods.
-So we work harder and put on our “Christian” mask in order to assure that we make the mark.
-Where does that come from?
-From God?
-No. This false condemnation, poor sense of God’s love, comes from our own heart.
-Today, let go of that nagging doubt and self condemnation.
-God loves you.
-Period!
-He completely forgives you!
-It is finished.
-You have found mercy, don’t give it back.
-Keep it.
-Treasure it.
-Believe it.
-Hear Jesus say, “Go, your sins are forgiven, be whole!”
+Of course sharing our sins with Jesus Himself is first and foremost.
+In I John 1:9 John shares, “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
+Jesus listens with a never ending love and forgives with His matchless grace.
+And yet, even with His forgiveness in our hearts, there can be that false suspicion that if people knew the truth about us, they would reject us.
+So instead of admitting any shortcomings we put on a mask of “Christian perfection” so everyone knows that we have reached the mark and are Grade “A”, quality number one!
+But who put that kind of false standard on us?
+God?
+No. This false standard is manmade and evil.
+We need to be transparent with each other.
+We need to admit to those who we trust and are mature in the Lord, our struggles, shortcomings and outright sins, so we can receive prayer, understanding and wisdom.
+This is what it means to bear each others burdens.
+Today, let go of those “sins” that are eating away at your soul.
+Find someone you can share it with.
+Ask for prayer and help.
+Confess to Christ and Christ will forgive you.
+Confess to a trusted friend and they will lovingly embrace you and restore you to joyful living.

 Father, You know my sins.
 I confess them to You.
-You know my struggles, my fears, the masks that I have put on.
-Help me believe you so I can put down this heavy burden of shame and condemnation and live in the freedom of your mercy.
+Yet You know my struggles, my fears, the masks that I have put on.
+Help me confess my struggles to my Christian friends that I might put down this heavy burden of pretence and live in the freedom of forgiveness and fellowship.
 In Jesus’ name.

 Do You Know What Your Spiritual Gifts Are?